 The Faneuil Hall Weather Vane

 Eighty feet above the ground, atop the Faneuil Hall cupola, sits one of Boston’s most cherished symbols – the grasshopper weather vane.
-Crafted by Shem Drowne, and installed in 1742, it has moved with the breeze over a town and then a city for nearly 270 years.
+Crafted by Shem Drowne, and installed in 1742, it has moved with the breeze over a town and then a city for more than 270 years.
 Ben’s Edwards ancestors knew Faneuil Hall and its weather vane well.
 When Peter Faneuil’s gift of a market building with a meeting hall above was constructed, Ben’s sixth great grandfather Captain Benjamin Edwards was in his mid 50s and living in the North End.
 Originally a Boston sea captain and then a merchant, he served as a tax collector for the town between 1745 and 1751.
 Annually Captain Edwards participated with the other town officials in a walk (or visitation) of the town which concluded with a meeting at Faneuil Hall.

 In this building known as the “Cradle of Liberty” numerous meetings were held to protest British taxation.
 Another one of Ben’s ancestors, a member of the Sons of Liberty named Alexander Edwards, was likely in attendance at some of these Faneuil Hall meetings.
 A lifelong resident of Boston, he was 41 when the American Revolution began.